ellienonekomimi/ReIndev-GamerulesMod/readme.md

 This is a FoxLoader mod for ReIndev v2.8.1 that adds gamerules to the game.

+This mod has autocomplete support for my [autocomplete mod!](https://github.com/jelliedbanana/ReIndev-CommandAutocomplete)

 **If a server is using this mod, players will be required to have the mod installed as well for certain features to function properly.**

 # Commands Added